-There are so many projects out there that you can do.
-Why not recycle at the same time?
+There are so many earth day projects out there that you can do.
+Why not recycle and make something decorative at the same time?
 This cute Kitchen herb garden uses recycled Mason jars and took no time at all to make.
 I made use of the unused jars and got a cute herb garden kitchen display at the same time that I can use each time I cook.
 And the food tastes so much better with fresh herbs too!

 Okay, we can’t always do this, but there are many times that a bicycle can be used instead of a car.
-It will save gas, decrease your carbon foot print and also get you in shape.
-Dust off that bike and start using it!
+My daughter got rid of her car in California and rides her bike every where now and hasn’t looked back.